timecapsulellc/Capsule/update_log.md

 # 2.1.723

-* Improve Fooocus Anime a bit by using better SD1.5 refining formulation.
+* Improve Capsule Anime a bit by using better SD1.5 refining formulation.

 # 2.1.722